 9.7.2 Differential drivers/receivers

-Typical differential driver and receiver circuits used by ST19171WD drives are shown in Figure 21.
+Differential drivers and receivers are used by the "WD" and "DC" models.
+Typical circuits are shown in Figure 21.
 The drive has no provisions for terminator circuits on differential I/O drives.

 Differential signals